OpenSlides/openslides-permission-service/README.md

 # Permission Service

+This Repository is depricated.
+The code was moved into The autoupdate repository.
+The service is not used anymore.

 The permisson service is a service and a libary for OpenSlides4 that tells, if a user can see specific content.